fabiodemo/sac-x-hybrid/README.md

 ## Folder Structure
 - `./best_models` contains train and test information from algorithms and trained models
-- `./dreamerv3-torch` holds code for the TurtleDreamer algorithm (Dreamerv3 for TurtleBot3)
 - `./model_free` holds the implementations of sac, ddpg and td3
 - `./models` keeps models and logs while the algorithms are training
 - `./plots` keeps comparisson plots in pdf format